MaXFalstein/GitHub-Improvements/Gists/README.md

 I think there should be a setting in each Gist for it to be tied to Issues where it can be a Gist and an Issue, but synced across the two views.

-This feature should enable adding labels and milestones to the Gist.
+This feature should enable adding labels and milestones to the Gist, using the Gist for News and Updates.

 ---